springernature/frontend-toolkits/context/design-tokens/README.md

 npm run tokens:docs
 ```
 #### Generating design tokens `json` for the Figma tokens plugin (experimental)
+Although Springer Nature Digital Design mostly still use Sketch, they have been discussing moving to Figma.
+Unlike Sketch (currently) it is possible to use a plugin in Figma that would pull in the `json` files created in this script to make sure the design tokens stay in sync between the tool and the HTML code that will be built using them.
+At this point the Figma script is a proof of concept.

 To generate the `json` files for the figma-tokens plugin for Figma, run:
 ```bash